Personal profile

 Research Interests

-I am interested in any aspects of early modern empire and maritime activity, including:
+I am interested in any aspects of maritime, environmental, and legal histories of empire from the early modern to the late colonial period, including:

 • Atlantic and Indian Ocean history